How to Create Your Own Window Cleaning Solution

 The best window washing solutions always use vinegar and water.
 Why is using vinegar so important to wash windows?
 Besides being non-toxic and antibacterial, vinegar is slightly acidic.
 Washing windows with vinegar quickly breaks down the film and grime that accumulates on your windows.

 There are a lot of window cleaning solution recipes out there.
 Odds are, you’ve tried a lot of them, and none of them work clean your windows as well as you hoped they would.
 This simple window cleaner recipe we’ve got for you is a great way to clean your windows as quickly and efficiently as possible.

 If it’s been a while since you’ve washed your windows, use this recipe:

 - 1/4 cup white vinegar

 - 1/2 teaspoon dish detergent (Dawn works best)

-Once you’ve completed your initial wash, it’s recommended that you wash your windows at least twice a year.
+Once you’ve completed your initial vinegar and soap wash, it’s recommended that you wash your windows at least twice a year.
 This recipe is perfect for maintaining the initial wash (though you can use the original recipe as many times as you want):

 - 1 c. water

 This window cleaning mix can be made in bulk (for a bucket), or in a spray bottle.
 Both methods are effective.
 If you use a bucket and brush, attach a soft bristled brush or mop to an extended pole.
 Dip the brush in the solution and scrub the windows.
 Before the solution has dried, make sure to rinse it off with a hose.
 Using a fitted nozzle or sprayer attachment is really helpful for directing the water.
 This method is best for tall houses, houses with lots of windows, and avoids the need for a ladder.